ksu-cs-textbooks/cis301/content/9-chapter/9_3-loops.md

  The only loop available in Logika is a *while* loop, which behaves in the same way as while loops in other languages.
 If the loop condition is initially false, then the body of the while loop is skipped entirely.
 If the loop condition is initially true, then we execute the loop body and then recheck the condition.
 This continues until the loop condition becomes false.

- Here is the syntax of a Logika while loop:
+ Here is the syntax of a Scala while loop:

  ```text
 while (condition) {